JohnBortotti/alexandria/README.md

 ## description

-**Alexandria** is a raft-based distributed database developed from scratch.
+**Alexandria** is a raft-based distributed key-value database from scratch.
-This project is currently a work in progress.

 ## disclaimer

-this is a personal project intended for study and learning purposes.
-It is not intended to be used as a real database in production environments.
+this personal project is intended for study and learning purposes and is currently a work in progress.

 ## usage